FouadRaheb/Regram-for-Instagram/README.md

     <sup>If you have a paid certificate, you need to use original version and sign it with a Distribution/Ad-Hoc certificate to get notifications.</sup>

 * (Option 2) You can use a signing certificate to download the latest Regram directly on your device and keep it available for 1 year instead of just 7 days.
-[KravaSign][kravasign-link] is a reliable and affordable choice for sideloading, offering a distribution/ad-hoc certificate with Push Notification entitlements so you can continue receiving push notifications.
+[Flekstore][flekstore-link] is one of the most reliable options for sideloading, offering a distribution/ad-hoc certificate with Push Notification entitlements so you can continue receiving push notifications.
+You can add our sideloading source (https://altstore.fouadraheb.com) to it to download the apps directly.

 <details>